| |

 Don’t forget that in New Zealand we have daylight savings so depending on the time of year, the time the sunsets can change quite drastically.
 In the winter sunset is usually between 5.30pm – 6.00pm whereas in the summer it can be as late as 9.00pm.

 It’s pretty easy to book and pay through the website but they also have a number you can call if you prefer to phone.
+If you are planning on catching the shuttle you will want to book this at the same time.

-Wrap Up: Onsen Hot Pools Queenstown
+Conclusion: Are Onsen Hot Pools Queenstown worth visiting?

 There you have it, everything you need to know when visiting Onsen Hot Pools Queenstown!
+I hope by now I’ve convinced you that these are the best hot pools in Queenstown and are indeed worth visiting.

-Another awesome hot pools spot to check out is Omarama.
+Another awesome hot pool spot to check out is Omarama.
 It’s a little bit of a drive from Queenstown so you’ll need a car but it’s incredibly beautiful and less touristy if that’s more your vibe.

 Planning a holiday escape and looking for accommodation?
-Check out my recommendations on Best Places to Stay in Queenstown.
+Check out my recommendations on Best Places to Stay in Queenstown